d3/d3-shape/README.md

 ### Custom Symbol Types

 Symbol types are typically not used directly, instead being passed to [*symbol*.type](#symbol_type).
-However, you can define your own sumbol type implementation should none of the built-in types satisfy your needs using the following interface.
+However, you can define your own symbol type implementation should none of the built-in types satisfy your needs using the following interface.
 You can also use this low-level interface with a built-in symbol type as an alternative to the symbol generator.

 <a name="symbolType_draw" href="#symbolType_draw">#</a> <i>symbolType</i>.<b>draw</b>(<i>context</i>, <i>size</i>)